Updated: October 21, 2020

 10. Customer Support Features

-GoldMine Premium Edition includes a customer support screen which allows users to log and work Cases.
-GoldMine has a VoIP phone module that includes IVR, call distribution with skills based routing, quality management with Whisper Coaching, voice recording that can be attached to the history record and more.
+GoldMine Premium Edition includes a customer support screen that allows users to log Cases and work on them.
+GoldMine has a VoIP phone module that includes IVR, call distribution with skills-based routing, quality management with Whisper Coaching, voice recording that can be attached to the history record, and more.

 11. Email Client Integration